Categories

 Keeping your goal or problem in mind as we work through the following exercises will provide you with a richer experience.

-Exercise 1: Turn Your Goal or Problem into a Question
+Exercise 1: Turn Your Problem or Goal into a Question

 Exercise 2: Crafting a Goal that’s SMART, SMARTER, or SMARTEST